TheVisualHub/MembraneFoundry/BurnBilayer/README.md

 The following Bash script automates Molecular Dynamics (MD) simulations at different temperatures using GROMACS.
 The simulations are performed at various temperatures under NPT ensemble conditions, using the Nosé-Hoover thermostat for temperature control and the Parrinello-Rahman barostat for pressure regulation.
 Additionally, this tutorial provides a brief introduction to molecular simulations with GROMACS, incorporating shell scripting and high-performance computing (HPC) on a cluster using batch job submission.
 The present tutorial is designed for membrane bilayer system BUT it can be easily adapted for any other modeling system, e.g. contained a water-soluble protein bound to a small-compound 💊.

 ---
+## ⏳ Last update (14/07/2025):
+- Additional references with other systems will be added soon to the REF directory.
+---

 ## 🔍 Overview